eazyhunting/Hello-Shiny-Azu-R-Apps/README.md

 After a good thanksgiving dinner I was enjoying the good company of my family, and relative asked me if I new anything about Shiny Apps in Azure?
 Now, there's a joke laying around somewhere if someone could pick that up before someone falls over it.

-At any rate, it sparked my attention because I like shiny things and I love shiny Azure things.
+At any rate, it sparked my attention because I like shiny things and I love shiny things in Azure.

 So when I woke the next morning I took a few hours to see what I was missing out out.